 If you're looking for an easy way to include more fruit and veggies in your diet, a juicer can help.
 There's a wide variety of products to choose from and an even broader price range – anywhere from $60 to $1,000 or more for commercial-scale models – so you'll need to compare different juicers and their features to find the one that's right for your needs.

-Compare 10 of the most popular juicers for 2018
+Compare some of the best juicers

 What is a juicer?